 The fourth brew … Read the rest

-Waka will lead the way on 7 February as a flotilla of classic and wooden boats sail, chug, motor and paddle on Lake Rotoiti.
+Waka may lead the way as a flotilla of classic and wooden boats sail, chug, motor and paddle on Lake Rotoiti.
 The Classic & Wooden Boat Parade was started in 1998 to get Lake Rotoiti’s boats out of their sheds and on to the water.
 Over 70 boats joined the annual parade in 2013.

 Remove the blades, add some more horse power, make it loud and low, give it a name like MowJo, and you’re on your way to having a race ready ride-on mower.